LKreutzer/bazel-workshop/README.md

   - Visualise the dependency graph of the project
   - Create a directory in the project that is ignored by bazel
   - Calculate the test coverage
+- Exercise 6:
+  - Set up CI workflows for a project that cover the following aspects:
+    - Multi-lingual unit testing
+      - Use remote caching
+      - Use Bazel-diff
+      - Run all tests with language X with a different test config
+    - Building artifacts with remote caching
+      - Publish the build artifacts
+    - Build file format checking

 TBC...